katalon-studio-samples/katalon-selenium-migration-sample/README.md

 * BBC **(http://www.bbc.com)**
 * Heroku application **(https://signup.heroku.com/)**

-Normal Test script execution
+Normal test script execution
 Data driven test execution

 # How to migrate

-* Downlaod and extract the TestNG or Junit based framework.
+* Downlaod and extract the testNG or junit based framework.

 * Add all your project file into Include >> Script >>groovy